milosimpson/milosimpson.github.io/_theSetup/thisBlog.md

 hook: How to setup this Site.
 published: true
 ---
-{::comment} Special Kramdown way of having an HTML comment. {:/comment}
+{::comment} This is the special Kramdown way of having an HTML comment. {:/comment}

 {::comment} The actual header for "Table of Contents" should be excluded from the actual calculation of the Table-of-Content, so hit it with the "no_toc" {:/comment}
 ## Table of Contents
 {:.no_toc}